microsoft/azuredevopslabs/labs/vsts/azurecd/readme.md

 Continuous Delivery is a great option for projects that require multiple and frequent contributions to be integrated.
 Continuous Delivery in Team Services simplifies setting up a robust deployment pipeline for your app to publish the most recent updates to Azure App Service.
 The pipeline can be configured to build, runs tests, and deploy to a staging slot and then to production.

->The email ID should be same both in VSTS and Azure
+This lab will walk you through the steps to create CI/CD pipeline from the azure portal.

 ## Configuring the CD pipeline

-1. Open your browser and sign in to <a href="https://portal.azure.com">Azure Portal</a>
+1. Open your browser and sign in to <a href="https://portal.azure.com">Azure Portal</a>(make sure you use the same email id for both Azure and VSTS)

 2. Create a web app by choosing the "+" icon, selecting **Web App** from the **Web + Mobile** category, and providing a unique name and a resource group.